Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 \subsection{Differential Neutrino Cross-Sections in a Magnetic Field}

 In this subsection we discuss effects of a magnetic field on the neutrino reactions in neutron-star matter.
-For illustration we first calculate the differential cross-sections per baryon, $d \sigma_{S,A} / d \Omega / A$ with an initial neutrino angle of $\theta_i=0^\circ$ at a matter density of $\rho_B = 3 \rho_0$ and a magnetic field of $B=2 \times 10^{17}$G. This gives $\mu_N B = 0.63$ MeV, where $\mu_N$ is the nuclear magneton.
-The initial momentum is taken to be equal to the chemical potential in each case, {\it i.e.} $|\vk_i| = \epsi_{\nu}$.
+For illustration, we first calculate the differential cross-sections per baryon, $d \sigma_{S,A} / d \Omega / A$ with an initial neutrino angle of $\theta_i=0^\circ$ at a matter density of $\rho_B = 3 \rho_0$ and a magnetic field of $B=2 \times 10^{17}$G. This gives $\mu_N B = 0.63$ MeV, where $\mu_N$ is the nuclear magneton.
+The initial momenta are taken to be equal to the chemical potential in each case, {\it i.e.} $|\vk_i| = \epsi_{\nu}$.

-In Fig.~\ref{CrAngT} we show the neutrino scattering ($\nu_e \rightarrow \nu_e$) cross-sections in the upper panels (a and c) and the absorption ($\nu_e \rightarrow e^{-}$) cross-sections in lower panels (b and d), based upon Eq.~(\ref{CrsNM}).
-The results in the left and right panels are for temperatures $T=20$ and 40 MeV, respectively.
-Solid and dashed lines show the results for matter including Lambdas and no Lambdas, respectively.
-For reference, we also plot the results without a magnetic field both including (dot-dashed lines) and excluding (dotted lines) Lambdas.
+In Fig.~\ref{CrAngT} we show the neutrino scattering ($\nu_e \rightarrow \nu_e$) cross-sections in the upper panels (a and c) and the absorption ($\nu_e \rightarrow e^{-}$) cross-sections in lower panels (b and d), in Eq.~(\ref{CrsNM}).
+Left and right panels are for temperatures $T=20$ and 40 MeV, respectively.
+Solid and dashed lines show the results with and w/o $\Lambda$s, respectively.
+For reference, we also plot results without a magnetic field for both cases, and including (dot-dashed lines) and excluding (dotted lines) $\Lambda$s.

-This figure indicates that the magnetic field does not affect much the scattering cross-sections when $B \approx 2 \times 10^{17}$G. The contribution from each individual particle such as protons or neutrons is not so small.
-These contributions, however, tend to cancel each other.
-Nevertheless, the magnetic field suppresses the absorption cross-section in the forward direction and enhances it in the backward direction.
+This figure beautifully indicates that the magnetic field does not much affect the scattering cross-sections when $B \approx 2 \times 10^{17}$G. Actually the contributions from each individual particle such as protons and neutrons are not so small.
+These contributions, however, tend to cancel each other out.
+However, the magnetic field suppresses the absorption cross-section in the forward direction and enhances it in the backward direction.
 In particular, near $\theta_f \approx 0^\circ$, the suppression from the magnetic field is as much as 20 $-$30 \%.
-This contribution is almost as large as that from the $\Lambda$ particle which has strangeness.
+This contribution is almost as large as that from the $\Lambda$ particles.